pantras/agile_software_development/README.md

 Chapter 8
 ---------

 The whole organization has to be committed to remove impediments.
-Organizations adapting Scrum should expect to reegineer themselves (p 143).
+Organizations adapting Scrum should expect to reengineer themselves (p 143).

 Chapter 9
 ---------